Creating new educational pathways for students in the Digital Age

 Photo credit: Courtesy of UC Riverside

 TPI is about cross-campus collaboration.
 Educators developing new interdisciplinary curricula and teaching methods.
 Shared ideas and best practices.
 Giving college students a leg up in preparing for their tech futures.
-Check back soon.
-Sign up for our enewsletter to learn more about:

 - TPI Faculty Summit highlights